What you aren’t told

 - there is no such thing as a ‘no risk‘ product

 Annuities require substantial upfront cash capital to purchase.
-This is always going to be a problem for the majority of Retirees, who are asset-rich and cash-poor.
+This is always going to be a problem for the 70% of retiree homeowners who are under-funded for their retirement – those who are are asset-rich and cash-poor.

-What a Retiree is really doing when purchasing an annuity, is outsourcing your wealth management in retirement to an insurer – this comes at a significant cost.
+What a Retiree is really doing when purchasing an annuity, is outsourcing their wealth management in retirement to an insurance carrier – this comes at significant cost.
 You are entering into a contract whereby the insurer takes your capital and, in return, pays a regular annuity income for an agreed period.

-Retirees often overlook other retirement funding options, such as managed mutual funds or the option of self-managed investments in index funds, both being low risk and far less expensive than annuities.
+Retirees often overlook other retirement funding options, such as guaranteed income products and managed mutual funds or the option of self-managed investments in bonds & fixed interest asset classes, index funds, LICs and ETFs, all being relatively low risk but far less expensive than annuities.

 Notwithstanding, many Retirees (even those who actually have sufficient money for retirement funding) will often buy an annuity solely driven by two fears: